-Dr Kylie Lipscombe is an experienced lecturer and researcher in the School of Education at the University of Wollongong (UOW).
-She is the coordinator of educational leadership and leads the design and delivery of the Master of Education (Educational Leadership) and Master of Education Advanced (Educational Leadership) at UOW.
+Dr Kylie Lipscombe is a senior lecturer and researcher in the School of Education at the University of Wollongong (UOW).
+She is the Associate Academic Director of Educational Leadership and leads the design and delivery of the Master of Education (Educational Leadership) and Master of Education Advanced (Educational Leadership) at UOW.

-Kylie is passionate about the nexus between educational research and practice.
-As such, her program of research is aimed at positively influencing professional practice in schools in the fields of educational leadership, professional development and literacy education.
-This includes investigating teacher collaboration and the elements to support whole school collaborative practices; school and university collaborative partnerships; middle leadership; and digital literacy in primary schools.
+Kylie is passionate about the nexus between educational leadership and practice, and has an interest in theorising educational leadership as practice/praxis.
+Her program of research is aimed at positively influencing professional practice in schools in the fields of middle leading, teacher collaboration, professional learning and literacy education.
+This includes investigating influences of middle leadership to student and teacher learning; teacher collaboration and the elements to support whole school collaborative practices; school and university collaborative partnerships; and digital literacy in primary schools.

-She is currently the lead academic for the NSW Department of Education (NSW DoE) School Leadership Institute (SLI) Aspiring Principals Leadership Program.
-This program is a 12 month program co-designed by UOW and NSW DoE SLI, aimed at supporting and developing the next generation of principals in NSW public schools.
+Kylie is currently the lead academic for the NSW Department of Education (NSW DoE) School Leadership Institute (SLI) Aspiring Principals Leadership Program.
+This program is a 12 month program co-designed by NSW DoE SLI and UOW, aimed at supporting and developing the next generation of principals in NSW public schools.

 Kylie is an experienced educator with diverse experiences across multiple states and sectors.
 She has 20 years experience in educational organisations such as schools and university.
 She has held roles such as teacher, deputy principal, curriculum writer, curriculum consultant and lecturer.
 She is a keen contributor and leader in professional education associations and is currently serving on the NSW Australian Council for Educational Leaders (ACEL) executive board and was the past NSW President for the Australian Literacy Educators' Association (ALEA).